Conditions générales d’achat de Form-on.com

 2. Invoices from the contracting party for supplies and services provided are due for payment when they have been received by Doka, unless the supply/service from the contracting party is not in accordance with the contract or is the subject of a complaint by Doka.
 Doka may choose to pay the invoice within 60 days after receipt of the an invoice that can be checked, insofar as Doka does make use of its right to offset the amount due against payments due to Doka.
 If the payment is made within 30 days of receipt of the invoice, Doka shall be entitled to deduct 3 % for cash payment.

 3. Doka is within its rights to offset open claims held by Doka or its Umdasch Group affiliates against demands and claims from the contractual partner, its parent, daughter, sister or other affiliated companies.
-The VP explains itself in all other resprects in agreement with a complete or partial transmission of the rights and obligations of Doka from the present treaty on third by Doka; in this connection the VP passes on a possible right objection in the sense of the §38 exp.
+The CP explains itself in all other resprects in agreement with a complete or partial transmission of the rights and obligations of Doka from the present treaty on third by Doka; in this connection the CP passes on a possible right objection in the sense of the §38 exp.
 2 UGB.

 III.
 Delivery date/transfer of risk

 1. Delivery dates and periods are to be adhered to strictly.
 The goods are to be at the destination point advised by Doka at the agreed deadline.
 If this is not the case, Doka is entitled to exercise the option either to refuse a late delivery and withdraw from the contract without setting an additional period or to continue to demand that the commitment be fulfilled.